algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 The full <a href="http://ruby-doc.org/core-2.2.0/" target="_blank">Ruby 2.2 language and standard library</a> is available for you to use in your algorithms.

-Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="{{ site.baseurl }}/clients/ruby/">Algorithmia Ruby Client</a>.
+Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="{{site.baseurl}}/clients/ruby/">Algorithmia Ruby Client</a>.

 ## Write your First Algorithm

-If you've followed the <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a>, you'll notice in your algorithm editor, there is boilerplate code that returns "Hello" and whatever you input to the console.
+If you've followed the <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a>, you'll notice in your algorithm editor, there is boilerplate code that returns "Hello" and whatever you input to the console.

 The main thing to note about the algorithm is that it's wrapped in the apply() function.